-Complex and uncertain regulatory requirements, an aging population needing increasingly expensive clinical and drug therapies, looming cybersecurity threats, ever-evolving payor models and the need to leverage large data sets for decisions are just some of the drivers disrupting the U.S. healthcare system.
-Many stakeholders are staying relevant by facing these disruptive forces head-on through new clinical and operating models, mergers and acquisitions, horizontal and vertical integration and partnership strategies.
+The healthcare industry is changing fast, as complex and uncertain regulatory requirements, an aging population requiring increasingly expensive clinical and drug therapies, looming cybersecurity threats, ever-evolving payor models, and the rise of telemedicine and other technologies continue to disrupt the US healthcare system.
+As medical providers, insurers, and patients each adjust to the shifting marketplace, the industry must adapt to the current pace of change or risk getting left behind.
+Many stakeholders are staying relevant by facing these forces head on through new clinical and operating models, aggressive revenue management and cost control, mergers and acquisitions, horizontal and vertical integration, and partnership strategies.

-Riveron partners with stakeholders to identify opportunities and implement solutions to optimize both clinical and non-clinical operations.
-We understand the evolving challenges of healthcare organizations, and drive positive transformation that allows businesses to be able to continue delivering the best care possible while growing the bottom line.
-Our focus on healthcare’s operational complexities, regulatory requirements, reimbursement methodologies and transaction services allow us to bring proven and practical capabilities to each engagement.
+We partner with companies across the healthcare industry—hospitals and healthcare systems, delivery providers, senior care facilities, medical suppliers, payors and health plans, and more—to identify opportunities and implement solutions to optimize both clinical and nonclinical operations.
+We understand the evolving challenges of healthcare organizations and drive positive transformation to enable businesses to continue delivering the best care possible while growing the bottom line.
+Our focus on healthcare’s operational complexities, regulatory requirements, reimbursement methodologies, and transaction services allow us to bring proven and practical capabilities to each engagement.

 No Executive Leaders or Managing Directors matched your search.

 Read our highlights from a Kayo Conference Series Weekly Knockout podcast featuring healthcare industry expert Amel Hammad.

 Riveron outlines opportunities for health care providers to negotiate with payors and ease cash flow burdens related to capitated payment contracts.